HARIOM-JHA01/snakzo/docs/TASK_14_EMAIL_SYSTEM_SUMMARY.md

 ## 📋 Overview

-This document provides a comprehensive guide to the Email Notification system implemented for Quickhaat using Resend and React Email.
+This document provides a comprehensive guide to the Email Notification system implemented for Snakzo using Resend and React Email.
 The system includes professional email templates, automated sending, and user preference management.

 ---